pgugger/LandscapeGenomics/2019/Exercise4.md

 	diff.procrustes = procrustes(pca.adaptive, pca, scale=TRUE, symmetrical=FALSE)
 	resids = residuals(diff.procrustes)

-Finally, we can generate a raster layer based on the residuals, choosing any prederred color scale, and then plot as a map.
+Finally, we can generate a raster layer based on the residuals, choosing any color scale, and then plot as a map.

-	rastProc <- clim.layer.crop$Pseas  #Specify raster properties based on an existing one rastProc[clim.land$ID] <- resids  #Assign residuals to raster cells
+	#Specify raster properties based on an existing one
+	rastProc <- clim.layer.crop$Pseas

+	#Assign residuals to raster cells
+	rastProc[clim.land$ID] <- resids

 	#Map the results
 	pdf("ProcrustesMap.pdf")